-This shadow lamp tutorial is really cool!
-You can etch out an egg shell anyway you would prefer and then paint it.
+This shadow lamp tutorial is really amazing!
+You can etch out an eggshell anyway you would prefer and then paint it.

 Then you hold it up to a tea light and watch it create all kinds of cool scenery right on your wall.
 This would be a fun activity to do with your own children or in a volunteer position with neighborhood kids.

-Well, you now have 35 different ways to utilize your egg shells.
-Some are very healthy and some are just for fun, but either way, they won’t go to waste and can be very useful.
+Well, you now have 35 useful uses for your eggshells.
+Some are very healthy and some are just for fun, but either way, they won’t go to waste and can be very functional.